-Caltrans has procured new single-level passenger rail cars and these cars will be delivered for use on the San Joaquins service beginning in 2020.
-This delivery may offer an opportunity to shift some vehicles to CCJPA for assignment to the Capitol Corridor trainset rotation.
-The service expansion to/from Roseville-in association with the completed phase one of the Sacramento to Roseville Third Track project-will require more locomotives and rail cars for the Capitol Corridor service.
+Caltrans has procured new single-level passenger rail cars (Siemens 'Venture Cars", described above in Wi-Fi) and these cars will be delivered for use on the San Joaquins service (tentatively) beginning in Fall 2021.
+This delivery will result in a shift of some vehicles to CCJPA.
 In advance of the order of new rail vehicles for the NorCal IPR fleet, Caltrans is spearheading a fleet management plan that is supported by the CCJPA, SJJPA, and the LOSSAN Rail Corridor Agency.